masud001/ClipboardHealthSkillsAssessment/Ticket_Breakdown.md

 ## Your Breakdown Here

-## Ticket 1: Add custom Agent IDs for Facilities.
+## Ticket 1: Update Agent's custom ID in the database

 # Acceptance Criteria:

-The database schema is updated to include a new field called "custom_id" in the Agents table.
+-   The database schema is updated to include a new field called "custom_id" in the Agents table.
-Facilities can save and update custom IDs for each Agent they work with.
+-   Facilities can save and update custom IDs for each Agent they work with.
-The existing functionality of retrieving Shifts by Facility is not affected by this update.
+-   The existing functionality of retrieving Shifts by Facility is not affected by this update.
-The custom ID is used in the report generation process instead of the internal database ID.
+-   The custom ID is used in the report generation process instead of the internal database ID.

 # Effort Estimate: 4 hours

 # Implementation Details:

-Modify the Agents table in the database schema to include a new column called "custom_id" (datatype: varchar).
+-   Modify the Agents table in the database schema to include a new column called "custom_id" (datatype: varchar).
-Implement an API endpoint or user interface for Facilities to save and update custom IDs for Agents.
+-   Implement an API endpoint or user interface for Facilities to save and update custom IDs for Agents.
-Update the existing data access layer to include the new "custom_id" field when retrieving Agent information.
+-   Update the existing data access layer to include the new "custom_id" field when retrieving Agent information.
-Update the report generation process to use the custom ID instead of the internal database ID.
+-   Update the report generation process to use the custom ID instead of the internal database ID.

 ## Ticket 2: Update report generation process

 # Acceptance Criteria:

-The report generation process is modified to retrieve the custom ID for each Agent from the database.
+-   The report generation process is modified to retrieve the custom ID for each Agent from the database.
-The custom ID is used in the report instead of the internal database ID.
+-   The custom ID is used in the report instead of the internal database ID.
-The report format remains unchanged and is still generated as a PDF.
+-   The report format remains unchanged and is still generated as a PDF.

 # Effort Estimate: 3 hours

 # Implementation Details:

-Modify the existing report generation code to retrieve the custom ID for each Agent.
+-   Modify the existing report generation code to retrieve the custom ID for each Agent.
-Update the report template or generation logic to include the custom ID instead of the internal database ID.
+-   Update the report template or generation logic to include the custom ID instead of the internal database ID.
-Test the report generation process to ensure that the custom IDs are correctly displayed in the generated reports.
+-   Test the report generation process to ensure that the custom IDs are correctly displayed in the generated reports.

 ## Ticket 3: Update documentation and user guides

 # Acceptance Criteria:

-The documentation is updated to include information about the new custom ID feature.
+-   The documentation is updated to include information about the new custom ID feature.
-Instructions are provided on how Facilities can save and update custom IDs for Agents.
+-   Instructions are provided on how Facilities can save and update custom IDs for Agents.
-Examples or screenshots are included to illustrate the process.
+-   Examples or screenshots are included to illustrate the process.

 # Effort Estimate: 2 hours

 # Implementation Details:

-Review the existing documentation and user guides.
+-   Review the existing documentation and user guides.
-Add a new section explaining the custom ID feature and its usage.
+-   Add a new section explaining the custom ID feature and its usage.
-Provide step-by-step instructions on how Facilities can save and update custom IDs.
+-   Provide step-by-step instructions on how Facilities can save and update custom IDs.
-Include relevant examples or screenshots to enhance understanding.
+-   Include relevant examples or screenshots to enhance understanding.
-Note: Depending on the complexity and existing documentation, this ticket can be merged with Ticket 2 if the changes are minimal.

-## Ticket 4 (Optional): Migration script for existing data
+## Ticket 4 : Migration script for existing data

 # Acceptance Criteria:

-Develop a migration script that updates the custom ID field for existing Agents based on the mapping provided by Facilities.
+-   Develop a migration script that updates the custom ID field for existing Agents based on the mapping provided by Facilities.
-The migration script handles potential errors and inconsistencies in the mapping data.
+-   The migration script handles potential errors and inconsistencies in the mapping data.

 # Effort Estimate: 4 hours

 # Implementation Details:

-Analyze the existing data and determine the mapping requirements from Facilities.
+-   Analyze the existing data and determine the mapping requirements from Facilities.
-Develop a script that iterates over existing Agents and updates their custom ID based on the mapping.
+-   Develop a script that iterates over existing Agents and updates their custom ID based on the mapping.
-Implement error handling and validation to handle potential issues with the mapping data, such as missing or duplicate mappings.
+-   Implement error handling and validation to handle potential issues with the mapping data, such as missing or duplicate mappings.
-Test the migration script using a representative data set to ensure accurate and reliable data migration.
+-   Test the migration script using a representative data set to ensure accurate and reliable data migration.
-Note: This ticket is optional and can be included based on the requirements and complexity of the data migration process.